 The Journey’s End

 At the end of this journey, I’d learned to respect the art involved in Audio Technica Urushi lacquering and ended up with a unique headphone.
 I took this headphone from a battered state and nursed it back to a healthy state of being.
-I actually had to learn a centuries old art form just to get the job done to my liking.
+I actually had to learn a centuries-old art form just to get the job done to my liking.

-True, it is not 100% mint, as the damage ended up being far worse than anticipated and after removal of the Urushi lacquer that exposed the wooden cup damage.
+True, it is not 100% mint, as the damage ended up being far worse than anticipated after the removal of the Urushi lacquer that exposed the wooden cup damage.
 I think I was able to grant new life to the headphone and that means a lot to me.
 I feel good about the final results, but she will always have her scars.

-The entire process from start to finish has taken 3 months total.
+The entire process from start to finish has taken 3 months in total.
 Hours of careful sanding and gentle stripping of the original Urushi, multiple attempts to create a dust-free area, and having to re-strip the Urushi after finding a small piece of the brush that cured into the lacquer.

-Other particles of “things in the air” that were able to land on the surface within seconds of trying to place the wooden cups in a dust-proof container and bad imported brushes from Japan and mislabeled Urushi that ended up being a totally different color than advertised.
-This has been a stressful ride, but also one that is totally worth it to restore something this beautiful.
+Other particles of “things in the air” were able to land on the surface within seconds of trying to place the wooden cups in a dust-proof container and bad imported brushes from Japan and mislabeled Urushi ended up being a different color than advertised.